Last updated: April 6, 2026

 Pattern TypeTrend ContextSignalKey Feature

-Standard H&SUptrendSell (Bearish)Head is the highest peak.
+Standard H&SUptrendSell (Bearish)Head is highest peak

-Inverse H&SDowntrendBuy (Bullish)Head is the lowest trough.
+Inverse H&SDowntrendBuy (Bullish)Head is lowest trough

-4.1.
+3.1.
 Standard Head and Shoulders (Bearish)

 The Standard Head and Shoulders pattern is the most widely recognized variation in technical analysis.
 It typically appears at the exhaustion point of a strong bull market, signaling that the upward momentum is finally over and sellers are taking control.